Pirahã language: Pronouns

 These can be serially combined: ti gíxai or ti hi to mean "we" (inclusive and exclusive), and gíxai hi to mean "you (plural)", or combined with xogiáagaó 'all', as in "we (all) go".

 There are several other pronouns reported, such as 'she', 'it' (animal), 'it' (aquatic animal), and 'it' (inanimate), but these may actually be nouns, and they cannot be used independently the way the three basic pronouns can.
 The fact that different linguists come up with different lists of such pronouns suggests that they are not basic to the grammar.
 In two recent papers, Everett cites Sheldon as agreeing with his (Everett's) analysis of the pronouns.

-Sheldon (1988) gives the following list of pronouns:
+According to Sheldon, this is the list of pronouns: